 However, flattering is not a desirable trait detailers want from a surface when lighting for paint correction.
 Instead, they want that “High Definition–reveal everything look.”
 This light strikes fear into actresses with freckles, pimples, or age when they appear on modern late night talk shows.
 Lighting for paint correction at color temperatures between 5000K-6500K reveals everything.

 *** NOTE: ‘True color value’ is relatively subjective to the source of available of light.
 Therefore, for the purposes of standardization, this article will use sunlight as the best representation of ‘true color value.’

-(~5600K) = The average color temperate of the sun’s rays at high noon.
-Therefore, ~5600K will act as the standard that displays paint’s optimal characteristics of color and condition.
+(~5500K) = The average color temperate of the sun’s rays at high noon and for the longest portion of the day.
+Therefore, ~5500K will act as the standard that displays paint’s optimal characteristics of color and condition.

 The sun is the world’s light source, illuminating the majority of automobiles on the planet.
-Furthermore, ‘daylight’ in this article is defined as the direct rays of the sun as seen in midday.
+Furthermore, ‘daylight’ is defined in this article as the direct rays of the sun seen in the midday sky.
 Overcast skies have a totally different color temperatures and light pattern characteristics due to the diffusion of the sun’s rays.

-Color Temperature Directly Impacts Evaluation and Results in Paint Correction
+Color Temperature Directly Impacts Paint Correction Evaluation & Results

 To illustrate how important color temperature is to lighting for paint correction; imagine a white vehicle in for full correction.